BADimov21/BADimov21/README.md

 - 📫 How to reach me:  My Work Email - <a href="mailto:BADimov21@codingburgas.bg">BADimov21@codingburgas.bg </a>
 - 😄 Pronouns: He/Him
 - ⚡ Goals: I want to become a professional programmer and web designer.
-- 😀 Status: Well, it could be better honestly.
+- 😀 Status: Favourite time of the year...🏖️🏖️🏖️

 <h3>💻My portfolio <a href="https://badimov.netlify.app">website</a> made by me.</h3>